Guacamoleboy/docjava-darkmode/README.md

 Locate your "extensions" tab and click it.

 After this...
-Simply follow the image below:
+Simply follow the guide below:

 ![Visuals](/images/how-to.jpg)